Henrietta FitzJames

 Henrietta Butler, Viscountess Galmoye, previously Henrietta Waldegrave, Baroness Waldegrave (née Lady Henrietta FitzJames; 1667 – 3 April 1730), was an illegitimate daughter of James Stuart, Duke of York, subsequently King of England, Scotland and Ireland, by his mistress, Arabella Churchill (a sister of the first Duke of Marlborough).
-Upon marrying she became Lady Waldegrave, and then with her second marriage Viscountess Galmoye, as well as Countess of Newcastle (in the Jacobite Peerage).
+Upon marrying, she became Lady Waldegrave, and then with her second marriage Viscountess Galmoye, as well as Countess of Newcastle (in the Jacobite Peerage).

 Early life and marriage

-She was the older sister of the celebrated James FitzJames, 1st Duke of Berwick.
+Henrietta was the sister of the celebrated James FitzJames, 1st Duke of Berwick, who was exiled.

 She was brought up a Roman Catholic and married into a family of the same religion.
-On 29 November 1683, she married Henry Waldegrave, 1st Baron Waldegrave, and by him had two children:
+In 1683, she married Henry Waldegrave, who was made the 1st Baron Waldegrave following the accession of King James II.
+Henrietta and Henry had two children: